 Building ACH files is no small task.
 The sheer number of fields required is enough to make your head spin.
-In this tutorial you will use our Node SDK and a CSV of mock employee payroll data to generate a NACHA compliant PPD ACH file.
+This tutorial will use our Node SDK and a CSV of mock employee payroll data to generate a Nacha compliant PPD ACH file.

-There are three steps to follow in creating a NACHA compliant PPD ACH file using the Moov ACH project.
-Outside of the scope of this tutorial is how you will take your completed file and give it to your Bank for processing.
+There are three steps to follow in creating a Nacha compliant PPD ACH file using the Moov ACH project.
+Outside of this tutorial’s scope is how you will take your completed file and give it to your bank for processing.

 - Publish to the Moov ACH API

 - Request the completed file from the Moov ACH API

 This tutorial is for people with a robust understanding of ACH file management and needs to upgrade their parser or don’t want to reinvent one from scratch.
 If you’re looking for a full-stack solution to sending ACH payments and more, you may want to look at Paygate.

 Anatomy of an ACH file